danships/superplug/README.md

     npm install --save superplug

+Second determine the location from which you to load the dependencies from. **This must be an absolute path.** The path must be absolute because the _require()_ function in the SuperPlug module has a different relative path than the project it is included in.

+You can use a separate folder outside your project to hold your plugins.
+This allows for a different installed set of plugins per installation.
+Create a `package.json` file in the folder, and install the desired plugins via `npm install`.
+The you other option is to install the plugins into the project itself, then the location to use is `__dirname`, which is the absolute path to the script initializing SuperPlug.
+Update the path to have it point to the folder the `package.json` is in.

 In the code where the plugins are to be initialized, use the SuperPlug class:

     const SuperPlug = require('superplug')
-    let plugins = new SuperPlug({}) //see configuration section for more details on configuration
+    let plugins = new SuperPlug({location: \__dirname}) //see configuration section for more details on configuration

     plugins.getPlugins()
       .then(function (foundPlugins) {